 From the wall color to the softly hued platform bed to the well-placed modern accessories, this master bedroom is an homage to simple, elegant glamor.
 The straightforward design blends well with the room's strong architecture, and the soft accent colors are a great contrast to the bold gray walls.

-The top floor of a Brooklyn townhouse was opened up so all the rooms flowed into one another and created a huge floor for the kids.
-This bright, contemporary kid's room receives a nice burst of color with the floral and revolver print bedding.
-Castle-shaped headboards finish off the whimsical design.
+The top floor of this Brooklyn townhouse was opened up so all the rooms flowed into one another and created a huge floor for the kids.
+Tamara Eaton Design even created this fun, Jack and Jill bathroom with an orange theme on one side and green on the other.

 When used together, blue and lime green create a look that is fresh and inspiring.
 Because the blue-green tone is less intense than the electrifying citrus color of lime green, it's best to use blue as the dominant tone and lime as an accent.

 For this apartment renovation, designer Amy Elbaum relied on simple furnishings and neutral colors for the dining area, coordinating with the kitchen and living room in the open concept space.
 White walls and gray drapes create a backdrop for the modern dining set that features chrome as the tie-in element.
 A bubble chandelier completes this stylish look.